ekkyarmandi/reid/documents/docs/how-it-work.md

 - `Error`: Scraping or processing errors.
 - `Report`: Crawl statistics per spider run.

 Pipelines commit data to the database via SQLAlchemy sessions.
+See [Development](development.md) for more details about the database models.